python/typeshed/CONTRIBUTING.md

 tracker by labeling all of them.
 Here's what our labels mean.
 (We also apply these to pull requests.)

-* **blocked**: This issue is waiting for the resolution of some issue external to typeshed.
 * **bug**: It's a bug in a stub.
 * **bytes-unicode**: It's related to bytes vs. unicode, usually Python 2.
 * **feature**: It's a new typeshed feature.